Cigarette smoking at all-time low among adults, e-cigarette use rises

-(The Hill) – A record-low number of adults reported cigarette use in 2022, while reported usage of electronic cigarette rose among adults.
+(The Hill) – A record-low number of adults reported cigarette use in 2022, while reported usage of electronic cigarettes rose among adults.

 Preliminary survey results from the Centers for Disease Control and Prevention (CDC) found that just 11 percent of American adults — or about one in nine — reported they are smokers, which is a drop from 12.5 percent reported in 2020 and 2021.